Arithmetic-Power-Geometry/WormholeLab/README.md

 The user first specifies a geometry.
 The software then derives or approximates observable consequences, compares them with declared rival models, examines what remains unexplained, asks what prediction would make the proposed explanation fail, and records the experiment so that another user can reproduce it.

-The purpose is therefore not to make wormholes easier to believe.
+The purpose is not to make wormholes easier to believe.

 The purpose is to make wormhole hypotheses **easier to test**.